MRP 10 feature areas

 Does NexliOne support both classical MRP and Demand-Driven MRP (DDMRP)?

-Yes — both run under one engine.
+NexliOne is designed to support this workflow — both run under one engine.
 Classical MRP delivers time-phased net requirements with action messages (release, reschedule, cancel) across multi-level BOMs and multi-plant netting.
 DDMRP layers strategic decoupling, buffer profiles by ADU and lead time, the net flow equation, and color-zone execution alerts on top.

 How does NexliOne DDMRP calculate buffer profiles?